alecive/alecive.github.io/_posts/2015-07-08-GitHubTricks.md

 Now, when someone else clones or pulls from your repository, they will get all your tags as well.
 Here is [a good chapter on tagging](http://git-scm.com/book/en/v2/Git-Basics-Tagging).

+# Merging and Rebasing

+In Git, there are two main ways to integrate changes from one branch into another: the `merge` and the `rebase`.
+Let us assume that we have this setup, in which `experiment` branch has diverged from `master`:

+{% include image.html exturl="https://git-scm.com/book/en/v2/book/03-git-branching/images/basic-rebase-1.png" description="Simple divergent history" %}

+The easiest way to integrate the branches is the `merge` command.
+It performs a three-way merge between the two latest branch snapshots (`C3` and `C4`) and the most recent common ancestor of the two (`C2`), creating a new snapshot (and commit).

+{% include image.html exturl="https://git-scm.com/book/en/v2/book/03-git-branching/images/basic-rebase-2.png" description="Merging to integrate diverged work history" %}

+However, you can also `rebase`: you can take the patch of the change that was introduced in `C4` and reapply it on top of `C3`.
+With the `rebase` command, **you can take all the changes that were committed on one branch and replay them on another one**.

+In this example, you'd run the following:

+{% highlight bash %}
+$ git checkout experiment
+$ git rebase master
+First, rewinding head to replay your work on top of it...
+Applying: added staged command
+{% endhighlight %}

+It works by going to the common ancestor of the two branches (the one you're on and the one you're rebasing onto), getting the diff introduced by each commit of the branch you're on, saving those diffs to temporary files, resetting the current branch to the same commit as the branch you are rebasing onto, and finally applying each change in turn.

+{% include image.html exturl="https://git-scm.com/book/en/v2/book/03-git-branching/images/basic-rebase-3.png" description="Rebasing the change introduced in C4 onto C3." %}

+At this point, you can go back to the master branch and do a fast-forward merge.

+{% highlight bash %}
+$ git checkout master
+$ git merge experiment
+{% endhighlight %}

+{% include image.html exturl="https://git-scm.com/book/en/v2/book/03-git-branching/images/basic-rebase-4.png" description="Fast-forwarding the master branch." %}

+Now, the snapshot pointed to by `C4'` is exactly the same as the one that was pointed to by `C5` in the merge example.
+There is no difference in the end product of the integration, but **rebasing makes for a cleaner history**.
+If you examine the log of a rebased branch, it looks like a linear history: it appears that all the work happened in series, even when it originally happened in parallel.

+Often, you'll do this to make sure your commits apply cleanly on a remote branch – perhaps in a project to which you're trying to contribute but that you don't maintain.
+In this case, you'd do your work in a branch and then rebase your work onto origin/master when you were ready to submit your patches to the main project.
+That way, **the maintainer doesn't have to do any integration work – just a fast-forward or a clean apply**.